 We all know how important social media is to online business and encouraging your readers and customers to share your information is crucial.
-If you are using WordPress to run your website then using a social sharing plugin will help get your content out to your favorite social media channels by allowing your readers and customers to share it directly!
+If you are using WordPress to run your website then you will love Social Warfare!
+This plugin will help get your content out to your favorite social media channels by allowing your readers and customers to share it directly!

 How can Social Warfare help you?